Quantum Dimension Reduction of Hidden Markov Models: Examples and Analysis

 We emphasise that this merging routine is intended as a transparent and computationally inexpensive \emph{baseline} rather than a best-in-class classical reduction method.
 It is greedy, uses a local one-step objective, and does not optimise sequence-level divergences such as the CDR directly; more sophisticated classical reductions (e.g.\ global objectives, multi-step lookahead, or spectral methods) may achieve stronger performance in some regimes.
 The purpose of the baseline is to provide a concrete reference curve against which the effect of the dilation--compression pipeline can be assessed on the same learned model.

 Figure~\ref{fig:speech_quantum_vs_classical} compares the quantum reduction curve (memory dimension $\tilde d$) with the classical merging curve (retained HMM state count).
 In the strongly compressed regime (memory dimension $\lesssim 20$), the quantum models achieve substantially smaller CDR, often by orders of magnitude, than this greedy classical baseline at the same nominal memory dimension.
 Notably, the quantum curve exhibits a sharp improvement around $\tilde d\approx 12$, consistent with the variational truncation needing only few states to capture the dominant modes of the dilated iMPS.
 By contrast, the classical baseline only approaches the numerical floor once the retained state count is sufficiently large (here around $\gtrsim 22$ states), suggesting that a moderate number of learned states can be merged with negligible sequence-level distortion, whereas more aggressive classical reductions rapidly degrade performance.
+We note that this comparison is against one specific classical baseline on the same learned model; more sophisticated classical reduction methods may narrow the gap in some regimes.